 Over the past few years, the sharing economy has rapidly grown in size and popularity throughout North America, Western Europe and other world regions.
 Many individuals and groups are now pioneering the age-old practice of sharing as a solution to pressing global issues, while at the same time many critics are beginning to question the purpose, significance and future direction of this burgeoning movement in its diverse forms.

-For this reason, STWR has published various resources over recent months and years that outline how authentic forms of sharing relate to the political and economic challenges of the 21st century.
+For this reason, STWR have published various resources that outline how authentic forms of sharing relate to the political and economic challenges of the 21st century.
 Many of these blogs, articles or reports relate directly to the sharing economy, a selection of which are collated below according to four broad subheadings.
-As more and more people become engaged with the theory and practice of economic sharing, it is hoped that this important conversation will grow beyond solely interpersonal and commercialised forms of collaboration, and gradually embrace the need to integrate the principle of sharing into our international economic and political structures.
+As more and more people become engaged with the theory and practice of economic sharing, it is hoped that this important conversation will grow beyond solely interpersonal and commercialised forms of collaboration, and gradually embrace the need to integrate the principle of sharing per se into our international economic and political structures.

 This is the main message that is reiterated in the various resources below: that the growing support for the sharing economy indeed has the potential to change the way we understand and address the many crises we face, but it has to be a genuine form of economic sharing that addresses the power structures and politics that maintain an unjust status quo.